On the last track, we discussed the traits of the sleep-wake

 without rest and thereby succumb to exhaustion.
 I have found that

-regulating sleep patterns is an affective way of preventing manic episodes.
+regulating sleep patterns is an effective way of preventing manic episodes.

 To learn more about regulating sleep patterns, refer to track 6 of this